Sampling low-fidelity outputs for estimation of high-fidelity density and its tails: Related sampling and estimation issues

 \section{Related sampling and estimation issues}

 We first introduce a sampling algorithm based on the proposal PDF \eqref{e:mtd:g} in Section~\ref{s:est:sampler}.
 We then discuss the estimation of the mean function in Section~\ref{s:est-m}, followed by the selection of thresholds in Section~\ref{s:est-t}.
-Section~\ref{s:est-dim} provides a high-dimensional perspective for our approach in the context of ship motions application.